Defining what a brand means or what a term like branding actually covers is tough. They’re pretty fluffy concepts to try

 - aligns with your brand foundation

 So, to put it together as neatly as possible, your brand is the perception of your audience and the relationship you have with them.
 If you put time and energy into building a brand that really fits your business, it will have great positive impacts on the success of your business, by setting your business apart from the competition and connecting with your clients on a deeper level.

-Are you starting to develop your branding?
+Are you developing your branding?
 My Branding Intro Workbook will help you get started in the right direction and is available as a free download.
 Get it here.

 If you’re looking for more guidance and want to build a powerful brand experience for your clients, learn about working with me.